vemund0507/SDG-ontology-visualizer/README.md

 ## Future Work (techical)
 ### Change the code so that a node be be of several types
 By doing this, we avoid duplicates of instances within the ontology e.g., Transport can be of type *Utviklingsområde* and *Kategori*.
 However now there exist two of them, though with different name.

-### Filter out datapoints and correlation points within the graph.
-These are used for the GDC part.
-However the graph accepts everything from the ontology and it should be filtered.